khaledsawan/Memo-night/README.md

 # memo_night
-memo phone application using flutter(using GetX) and firebase (Auth,crud) flutter 2.10.3. dart 2.16.1.
+## memo phone application using flutter(using GetX) and firebase (Auth,crud), check the apk image folder.